lawrencethomp/movieLensProj/README.md

    -  **PyMongo:** wraps the MongoDB database in Python code for easy use such as CRUD functionality.
    -  **MongoDB:** intakes the csv files to do data manipulation.

+## Getting the Data Together:
+***
+    1.)
+Gathered the data from numerous sources - Kaggle, IMDB, and older MovieLens sets for demographics.
+    2.)
+Found a way to manipulate data - used MongoDB to process for the purposes of added data manipulation.
+    3.)
+Folded other CSVs into the MongoDB.
+    4.)
+Engineered Features and shrunk data.

 https://www.youtube.com/watch?v=CtKeHnfK5uA - 1st video
 Explanatory Variable:  The x var